-This section of the County of Erie, New York's (the "County") Basic Financial Statements and Management's Discussion and Analysis presents a discussion and analysis of the County's financial performance during the year ended December 31, 2011, and incorporates financial information from the year ended December 31, 2010 for comparative analysis purposes.
+This section of the County of Erie, New York's (the "County") comprehensive annual financial report presents a discussion and analysis of the County's financial performance during the year ended December 31, 2011, and incorporates financial information from the year ended December 31, 2010 for comparative analysis purposes.
 Please read it in conjunction with the County's basic financial statements following this section.
 All amounts in this Management's Discussion and Analysis, unless otherwise indicated, are expressed in thousands of dollars.